“The sensation you are doing something you have done before”: Cause and Effect

 Although it was certainly a concern in the writers’ room.
 Even though Braga himself is rightly keen on this episode, he talks about how much of a gamble an episode this experimental and unorthodox was at the time (and would gently like to remind us that “Cause and Effect” was made *before* Groundhog Day, which famously also dealt with a causal time loop).
 Producer Herb Wright pointed out how a viewer’s first “temptation” upon witnessing something like this might be to “jam the button on the remote”.
 Rick Berman was even afraid audiences might think there was something wrong with their TV set or the broadcast feed, or worse, think this episode was a clip show.
 So he instructed the director to make sure every iteration of the loop looked and played out ever-so-slightly differently to assure them it wasn’t and to keep them guessing.
 That director happened to be Jonathan Frakes, who, upon first getting Braga’s script, initially thought the writers were trying to pull one over on him.

 Naturally they weren’t, and Frakes immediately rose to the challenge and then some.
 I’d actually go so far as to cite “Cause and Effect” as Frakes’ defining moment as a director, because what he pulls off here is nothing short of a technical masterpiece.
 We don’t talk about directors anywhere near enough in television discourse, and it’s episodes like this that demonstrate the unique artistry they can bring to the medium, and on such short notice.
 While the loop repeats itself several times and the sequence of events plays out ever-so-slightly differently each time, a lot of the major scenes (the captain’s log entry, parts of the poker game and the final disaster most notably) have identical lines of dialog with the actors delivering identical intonations.
 And while some of the scenes were re-recorded, some of them weren’t.
 So what Frakes does is do one set of takes, but films every shot from five separate anglesat once.
 It’s something the average viewer isn’t necessarily going to notice unless they’re actively looking for it, but this means each and every loop just *feels* a little different each time.

-built for each time the explosion was going to happen, and again, each one is shot from a different angle.
+(This is a trick the VFX department picks up on in a very cheeky and clever way too: You might have noticed each time the Enterprise blows up, it looks a little different.
+That’s because there were actually four different kitbash models built for each time the explosion was going to happen, and again, each one is shot from a different angle.
 And notice how in the final sequence, the one where the crew break themselves out of the loop, the captain’s log entry is delivered over a different flyby of the four-foot model from all the previous loops, foreshadowing to us that the crew is going to succeed this time.)

 It helps of course that Jonathan Frakes and the VFX team both have such a stellar script to work from.
 Brannon Braga’s scripts are not known for their heavy-handed introspection because that’s not what he’s good at, but he doesn’t need to be.
 “Cause and Effect” shines for different reasons.
 It’s firstoff an absolutely killer techno-thriller mystery, opening with and ending every act on what Braga has correctly called the “ultimate teaser and cliffhanger”.
 Even if you know going in that the crew is stuck in a causal time loop, that doesn’t diminish at all the profound surrealist joy you get of watching the same series of events repeat themselves and following along as each successive iteration of the crew tries to think themselves out of their predicament, slowly learning more and more each time.
 There’s also the extremely subtle, yet undeniable, hints even in the first loop we get to see play out that something feels a bit off to the crew: Gates McFadden and Jonathan Frakes in particular deserve special praise for so expertly delivering them through visual and body language cues so naturalistic you’d miss them if you blinked wrong.
 It’s as strong a testament to how otherwordly talented this acting troupe is.